kata-containers/kata-containers/src/runtime/virtcontainers/documentation/api/1.0/api.md

 	HotplugVFIOOnRootBus bool

 	// PCIeRootPort is used to indicate the number of PCIe Root Port devices
-	// The PCIe Root Port device is used to hot-plug the PCIe device PCIeRootPort uint32
+	// The PCIe Root Port device is used to hot(cold)-plug the PCIe device PCIeRootPort uint32

+	// PCIeSwitchPort is used to indicate the number of PCIe Switch Ports
+	// The PCIe Switch port is used to hot(cold)-plug the PCIe device PCIeSwitchPort uint32

+	// HotPlugVFIO is used to indicate if devices need to be hotplugged on the
+	// root port, switch, bridge or no port
+	HotPlugVFIO hv.PCIePort

 	// ColdPlugVFIO is used to indicate if devices need to be coldplugged on the
-	// root port, switch or no port
+	// root port, switch, bridge or no port
 	ColdPlugVFIO hv.PCIePort

 	// BootToBeTemplate used to indicate if the VM is created to be a template VM